ryanmoran/piper/README.md

 `piper` is really just a wrapper around some called to the `docker` cli.
 It pulls the image needed to run the task.
-It then runs `docker run` with some volume mounts for your inputs.
+It then runs `docker run` with some volume mounts for your inputs and outputs.
 Its as simple as that.

 ## Installation
 `go get github.com/ryanmoran/piper/piper`